michaelh23/bms_processingclass/content/outline/index.md

 When you run this sketch, you will see a circle following the mouse.
 Why? because the position of the ellipse is set using ```mouseX``` and ```mouseY```.
 Every time we go through the ```draw()``` function and call ellipse, the variables ```mouseX``` and ```mouseY``` have the current mouse position.

-You will explor another way to use system variables in the next activity:
+You will explore another way to use system variables in the next activity:

 ### <a href="/activities/#activity-9"><b>Complete Activity 9</b></a>